Blind Melon (album)

-Blind Melon is the debut studio album by American rock band Blind Melon, released on September 22, 1992 through Capitol Records.
+Blind Melon is the debut studio album by American rock band Blind Melon, released on September 22, 1992, through Capitol Records.
 "No Rain" became Blind Melon's breakthrough single.

 Background

-In 1990, lead singer Shannon Hoon moved from Indiana to Los Angeles, California.
-Soon he met guitarist Rogers Stevens and bassist Brad Smith, Mississippi natives who had come to Los Angeles a year earlier.
+In 1990, lead singer Shannon Hoon moved from Indiana to Los Angeles.
+Soon he met guitarist Rogers Stevens and bassist Brad Smith, both Mississippi natives who had come to Los Angeles a year earlier.
 They began playing together and then recruited a second guitarist, Christopher Thorn.
 The foursome then looked for a drummer in the local area, but months passed and their search was unsuccessful.
 Stevens and Smith eventually persuaded Glen Graham to come to Los Angeles and join the band.

-After Blind Melon recorded a four song demo called The Goodfoot Workshop, Capitol Records became interested and signed them in 1991 although they never released the band's demo as an EP.
+After Blind Melon recorded a four-song demo called The Goodfoot Workshop, Capitol Records became interested and signed them in 1991 although they never released the band's demo as an EP.
 Blind Melon then collaborated with producer David Briggs to put together their first EP titled The Sippin' Time Sessions.
 However, the record was not released due to "slick and doctored" results that were unanticipated.

 In late 1991, Blind Melon decided to leave Los Angeles to record its debut album since they felt the city did not reflect their music style.
-The band retreated to Chapel Hill North Carolina because of its "good music scene", however they could not find an affordable house big enough there for them and their equipment.
+The band retreated to Chapel Hill, North Carolina, because of its "good music scene", however they could not find an affordable house big enough there for them and their equipment.
 The band eventually rented a house at 926 West Trinity Avenue in Durham, North Carolina.

 Production

-Some recording sessions for the album took place at their Durham, North Carolina residence, nicknamed the 'Sleepyhouse'.
+Some recording sessions for the album took place at their Durham, North Carolina, residence, nicknamed the 'Sleepyhouse'.
 Thorn stated, "We rehearsed in the house and recorded in the house.
 We became a much better band in the house, and that's where we really developed our sound."
-However, Blind Melon recorded the bulk of the album with producer Rick Parashar (who had produced Pearl Jam's Ten) at London Bridge Studio in Seattle, Washington.
+However, Blind Melon recorded the bulk of the album with producer Rick Parashar (who had produced Pearl Jam's Ten) at London Bridge Studio in Seattle.
 The recording sessions for Blind Melon were completed in the spring of 1992.

 Blind Melons production is marked by the use of outdated amplifiers and other antiquated studio technology.
 Modern studio effects were not used in its production as the band wanted to create a pure and "intimate" sounding record.
 Hoon stated, "We all kind of liked the production that was on a lot of early Stones records, [where] whatever it is you're playing is what it's going to sound like."

-On the album, Rogers Stevens' guitar playing is predominantly heard in the right channel, while Chris Thorn's is in the left.
+On the album, Rogers Stevens's guitar playing is predominantly heard in the right channel, while Chris Thorn's is in the left.